Sprague-Grundy values and complexity for LCTR

 We provide some technical definitions regarding complexity in the context of impartial games that will be used later.
 Let $G$ be an impartial game and let $p$ be a fixed starting position, which we sometimes refer to as $G(p)$.
-The corresponding \emph{game tree} $T_p$ is a rooted tree obtained by the following procedure. \begin{itemize} \item The original position $p$ is the root of $T_p$. \item For each subposition $\tilde p$ with $p\to \tilde p$, there is a directed edge from $p$ to the root of $T_{\tilde p}$. \end{itemize} We distinguish several parameters related to $G$ and $p$: \begin{enumerate} \item Number of leaves of the game tree $T_p$ is denoted by $\leaf(T_p)$, while number of nodes of the game tree $T_p$ is denoted by $\nodes(T_p)$.
+The corresponding \emph{game tree} $T_p$ is a rooted tree obtained by the following procedure. \begin{itemize} \item The original position $p$ is the root of $T_p$. \item For each subposition $\tilde p$ with $p\to \tilde p$, there is a directed edge from $p$ to the root of $T_{\tilde p}$. \end{itemize} Note that multiple copies of the same position may occur in the game tree.
+These are treated as distinct nodes.
+We distinguish several parameters related to $G$ and $p$: \begin{enumerate} \item The number of leaves of the game tree $T_p$ is denoted by $\leaf(T_p)$, while the number of nodes of the game tree $T_p$ is denoted by $\nodes(T_p)$.
 We extend those notations by defining $\leaf(G(p))=\leaf(T_p)$, and similarly $\nodes(G(p))=\nodes(T_p)$.

-\item A \emph{height} of $T_p$ is the length of the longest path from $p$.
+\item The \emph{height} of $T_p$ is the length of the longest path from $p$.
 Provided that $T_p$ has finite height, the height of any proper subtree of $T_p$ is at least one less than the height of $T_p$.

 \item We say that subpositions $\tilde p$ and $\bar p$ of $p$ are \emph{distinct} if $T_{\tilde p}$ is not isomorphic to $T_{\bar p}$.
 The \emph{state-space complexity} of a game is the number of pairwise distinct game positions reachable from the initial position $p$ of the game. \end{enumerate}